bernardoadc/cqr-env/readme.md

 ### Don't use filename as key / specify key name

+> Obs: If a single file is loaded, `name` by default is false

 ```js
 📂 Project
 ├ 📄 development.env.js  // { host: 'localhost' }